ddragosd-demo-org/openwhisk-alexa-demo/README.md

 Technologies and solutions used in this lab:

 * [Adobe Analytics](http://www.adobe.com/marketing-cloud/web-analytics.html) - the industry-leading solution for applying real-time analytics and detailed segmentation across all your marketing channels.
-Use it to discover high-value audiences and power customer intelligence for your business
+Use it to discover high-value audiences and power customer intelligence for your business.

-* [Adobe I/O Runtime](https://www.adobe.io/) - Adobe’s platform that allows you to easily extend Adobe’s Cloud Services and Products
+* [Adobe I/O Runtime](https://www.adobe.io/) - Adobe’s platform that allows you to easily extend Adobe’s cloud services and products.

 * [Amazon Alexa](https://alexa.amazon.com) - Alexa is an intelligent personal assistant developed by Amazon Lab126, made popular by the Amazon Echo.